Recycled Craft Ideas

 The DIY French Chic recycled Containers add a touch of chicness and are extremely adaptable to one’s needs!
 They can be used in million ways all around your house!
 You can pair a few and use them to create stunning vignettes in different corners of your home, no matter if you are a fan of Shabby style, vintage, cottage or farmhouse.
 It’s all about how you choose to style and arrange them afterwards!

-I really love how this Chocolat, Cacao, Dragées, Confiserie beauty looks with this natural wood chopping board, a dyed fabric (see my post on how to naturally dye fabric) and these delicate roses from our garden!
+I really love how this Chocolat, Cacao, Dragées, Confiserie beauty looks with this natural wood cutting board and these delicate roses from our garden!
 It’s such a simple, but beautiful combination, don’t you think?

 Diana / Dreams Factory